ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 ### Defining the schema

-We need to start from defining the model's schema.
+We need to start with defining the model's schema.
 We need to define there 3 elements and their types and allowed parent/children.

 <info-box>
 	Read more about the {@link framework/guides/architecture/editing-engine#schema schema}.